mpv-player/mpv/DOCS/man/options.rst

     which mpv should not use with youtube-dl.
 The patterns are matched after the ``http(s)://`` part of the URL.

+    The `use_manifests` script option makes mpv use the master manifest URL for formats like HLS and DASH, if available, allowing for video/audio selection in runtime.
+It's disabled ("no") by default for performance reasons.

     ``^`` matches the beginning of the URL, ``$`` matches its end, and you should use ``%`` before any of the characters ``^$()%|,.[]*+-?`` to match that character.